yeti-switch/doc/en/cdr-export.rst

 CDR export configuration
 ========================

 CDR export feature allows operator to unload CDR from database to CSV file.
-Yeti uses `Postgresql COPY <https://www.postgresql.org/docs/current/sql-copy.html>`_ method for CSV generation, so the file will be saved by postgresql daemon.
+Yeti uses `PostgreSQL COPY <https://www.postgresql.org/docs/current/sql-copy.html>`_ method for CSV generation, so the file will be saved by PostgreSQL daemon.

 .. figure:: cdr-export-download.png